Santa Monica night clubs are more laid-back than those in downtown Los Angeles or Hollywood - and that's a good thing.

-You'll usually find them at The Room Santa Monica is a popular gathering spot.
+For a dancing night out, The Room Santa Monica is a popular gathering spot.
 It's a lounge that features classic libations in a swanky, dark setting with cozy booths and regular DJs who keep patrons dancing the night away.

-It's evident that Santa Monica is a city for live music when you step into these five venues:
+It's evident that Santa Monica is a city for live music when you step into these four venues:

 When you mention dive bars in Santa Monica, Chez Jay is inevitably going to come up in conversation.

 Known as the "celebrity dive" or "classy joint", Chez Jay has been serving up eats and drinks in Santa Monica for more than 50 years as one of the premier steak and seafood neighborhood restaurants in all of Southern California.

 There's also the Daily Pint, a great place to crack open a beer and have a good time.

 Whether it's to watch a big game or just unwind after a long day of sightseeing, this dive bar on Pico Boulevard is a low-key respite.